Autodesk/synthesis/tutorials/FusionExporter.md

 #### 1. Grounded Node

-You must ground one of your parts in the design.
+In order for our exporter to properly parse your design, you need to choose a component for the exporter to start at.
 To do this, you must pin a component.
+This is what we refer to internally as the 'grounded' or 'root' node of your design.
+Note that this conflicts with Fusion's language of grounded components.

 ![image_caption](img/fusion/ground_component.png)